-We have some upcoming presentations on the particulars of our CIO Services – if you’re interested, contact firstname.lastname@example.org or use the Contact Request form below.
+We have some upcoming presentations on the particulars of our CIO Services – if you’re interested, contact GH@genehammons.com or use the Contact Request on the website.

 Gene Hammons, MBA is a 15 year veteran of the software industry serving local, regional and global customers with a variety of software technologies and platforms.

-*it’s my blog, and the nice thing about not having editors is you CAN make up your own words – I’ve also trademarked the term “internetly” and you’ll have to send me a nickle every time you use it.
+*it’s my blog, and the nice thing about being your own editor is you CAN make up your own words – I’ve also trademarked the term “internetly” and you’ll have to send me a nickel every time you use it.
 Or buy me a beer.